 One of the indicators of a modern high-quality IT product is an attractive and user-friendly interface.
-It is important for a UX designer to understand how the average Australian user behaves and to take this into account in his application or website, for this it is necessary to understand some psychological and neurological rules, which we will discuss in this article.
+It is important for a UX designer to understand how the average Australian user behaves and to take this into account in his application or website, for it is necessary to understand some psychological and neurological rules, which we will discuss in this article.
 Popular UX agencies in San Francisco take the following into account when planning their UX strategy.

 1. Fitts’s law